joedrago/colorist/docs/Usage.md

     -g,--gamma GAMMA         : Output gamma (transfer func).
 0 for auto (default), "pq" for PQ, "hlg" for HLG, or "source" to force source gamma
     -l,--luminance LUMINANCE : ICC profile max luminance, in nits. "source" to match source lum (default), or "unspecified" not specify
     -p,--primaries PRIMARIES : Color primaries.
 Use builtin (bt709, bt2020, p3) or in the form: rx,ry,gx,gy,bx,by,wx,wy
+    -n,--noprofile           : Do not write the converted image's profile to the output file. (all profile options still impact image conversion)

 Output Format Options:
     -b,--bpc BPC             : Output bits-per-channel.
 8 - 16, or 0 for auto (default)